isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

    :scale: 100
    :align: center

-   Actually, only 959 genes have Spearman correlations < 0.5.
+   Only 918 genes have Spearman correlations < 0.5, and 370 are snoRNAs.

 ------------